jhap1982/giveituruguay/2000/2000-01-09 - Nippon Budokan, Tokyo, Japan/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Tiny Dancer part of JOHN
+3. Tiny Dancer part of JOHN
-Scar Tissue
+4. Scar Tissue
-Suck My Kiss
+5. Suck My Kiss
-If You Have to Ask
+6. If You Have to Ask
-Otherside
+7. Otherside
-Blackeyed Blonde
+8. Blackeyed Blonde
-I Could Have Lied
+9. I Could Have Lied
-Organic Anti-Beat Box Band
+10. Organic Anti-Beat Box Band
-Religion II part of
+11. Religion II part of
-I Like Dirt
+12. I Like Dirt
-Californication
+13. Californication
-My Lovely Man
+14. My Lovely Man
-The Guns of Brixton tease
+15. The Guns of Brixton tease
-Right on Time
+16. Right on Time
-Under the Bridge
+17. Under the Bridge
-ENCORE BREAK
+<br>ENCORE BREAK
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-Fire
+19. Fire

 ## Notes